 The data exhibits clear diurnal components around the 24 hour period (23, 24, 25 hours).
 The daily cycles can also clearly be observed in Figs. 10 a, c.
 Additional signal components can be found for 4, 6, 8, and 12 hour periods.
 At this point we do not try to attribute any signal sources to those periods, and would suggest further, advanced, time-series analysis before any period other than the 24 hour signal is analyzed due to the inherent non-stationarity of the time-series.
-However, we would like to note that all recovered periods can be associated with global tidal processes (e.g., Egbert and Booker, 1992; MacAllister et al., 2016).
-Also, the geomagnetic field is known to be influenced by additional perturbations of the ionosphere, caused among other sources by solar wind conditions and magnetic pulsations (e.g., McPherron, 2005; Chave and Jones, 2012).
+However, we would like

+- to note that all recovered periods can be associated with global tidal processes (e.g., Egbert and Booker, 1992; MacAllister 5 et al., 2016).
 We can also exclude large influences of the regular ERT measurements conducted at the Schilthorn.
-While these measurements have a planned measurement interval of 24 hours, measurements only take up to an hour, which would lead to corresponding disturbances in the SP signals for only this duration, and thus cannot explain the observed continuous signals changes over the day (e.g., visible in Figs. 10 a, c).

-Elucidating the true nature of any SP signals associated with one or more of these periods is beyond the scope of this study.
+While these measurements have a planned measurement interval of 24 hours, measurements only take up to an hour, which would lead to corresponding disturbances in the SP signals for only this duration, and thus cannot explain the observed continuous signals changes over the day (e.g., visible in Figs. 10 a, c). - 10 Elucidating the true nature of any SP signals associated with one or more of these periods is beyond the scope of this study.
 However, given that the study site remained largely frozen for much of the presented time frame, we can exclude, or at least doubt, some of the explanations given for other studies in respect to our study: Direct temperature-related causes can be excluded due to the absence of clear diurnal temperature signals being recorded at the electrodes.
-We can also exclude that surface melt water was generated throughout the whole season, given that we only expect significant melt water in winter due to strong surface radiation caused by direct sunlight, which is often not present in case of cloud covers and limited at the north-facing slope of the Schilthorn.
+We can also exclude that surface melt water was generated throughout the whole season, given that we only expect significant melt water in winter - 15 due to strong surface radiation caused by direct sunlight, which is often not present in case of cloud covers and limited at the north-facing slope of the Schilthorn.